Managing Persuasion Robustly: The Optimality of Quota Rules: Introduction

-To understand the trade-offs of the receiver in robust settings, we decompose the regret into efficiency loss and agency loss.
-The efficiency loss captures the loss stemming from sub-optimal actions committed by the receiver, while the agency loss captures the loss stemming from the sender's strategic choice of a sub-optimal signal structure.
+To understand the trade-offs for the receiver in robust settings, we decompose the regret into a \emph{decision loss} and an \emph{agency loss}.
+The decision loss captures the loss stemming from sub-optimal actions committed by the receiver, while the agency loss captures the loss stemming from the sender's strategic choice of a sub-optimal information structure.

-In the robustness setting where the receiver is uncertain about the primitives, one naive decision rule the receiver can commit to is to take the myopic optimal action for all signal realizations, as what the receiver would do if he had no commitment power.
-Such decision rule completely eliminates the efficiency loss.
-However, the decision rule is independent of the sender's choice of signal structure and is extremely vulnerable to the sender's strategic persuasion.
-In fact, we show that the worst-case regret for the myopic optimal decision rule is so large that it equals the entire information value of the full revealing signal structures.
-In this setting, a more nature conjecture for the optimal decision rule is that it should maintain a balance between efficiency loss and agency loss based on the receiver's utility function and the prior belief.
+In the robust setting where the receiver is uncertain about the preferences and information structures, a naive decision rule the receiver could commit to is to take a \emph{myopic optimal} action for every signal realization.
+This is what the receiver would do if he had no commitment power.
+This decision rule completely eliminates the decision loss.
+However, this decision rule is independent of the sender's choice of information structure and is extremely vulnerable to the sender's strategic persuasion.
+In fact, we show that the worst-case regret for the myopic optimal decision rule is so large that it equals the entire information value of the fully revealing information structure.
+In this setting, a plausible conjecture for the optimal decision rule is that it should maintain a balance between decision loss and agency loss based on the receiver's utility function and the prior belief.